Africa Up to 90 days (visa-free)

 Last updated · Reviewed by Marc Hoffmann, MyJet24

-An onward ticket for Morocco is a flight reservation showing you intend to leave Morocco before your 90 days visa or visa-free stay expires.
+An onward ticket for Morocco is a flight reservation showing you intend to leave Morocco before your Up to 90 days (visa-free) visa or visa-free stay expires.
 Morocco airlines and immigration may ask for this proof at boarding or border control.
 MyJet24 generates a professional flight-reservation PDF with a real booking reference in 30 seconds — free, no credit card.

 Free dummy ticket in 30 seconds.
 Instant PDF with QR code.
 Instant PDF with booking reference and QR code — accepted worldwide.